gneu42/Triple-Decky/README.md

     * ### **Triple Decky for Sturdy Bunny Rev C6 magnet brake release**
       * This version uses the encoder magnet to push the filament path down so the filament is free to move when the gate is selected.
       * When the gate is not selected, the filament will be hold still by the trap.
-      * You should adjust the parking_distance so the filament is parked in the trap.

        <center><img src="Images/C5-in.JPG" width="250" alt="C5 in"> <img src="Images/C5-out.JPG" width="250" alt="C5 out"></center><p>
        <center><img src="Images/C5-cut.JPG" height="200" alt="C5 cutout"> <img src="Images/C5-trap.JPG" height="200" alt="C5 trap"><center>